ppetermann/king23/README.md

 2) `php composer.phar create-project king23/project_template DIRNAMEFORYOURNEWPROJECT`
 3) Important: edit DIRNAMEFORYOURNEWPROJECT/composer.json, change projects package name etc.

-Old style (deprecated):
-the king23 CLI comes with a simple way to create a project: (assuming bin/king23 is in path) and the project_template is installed.

-`king23 King23:create_project myproject`

-this will create a folder "myproject" in the current path with a minimal king23 application, that application includes a basic example on usage

 ## TODO
 - more documentation
 - code generators